adofai07/Rubix-cube/README.md

                     )
 ```

-The goal is to bring the loss function down to 0.1, and the value is currently 3.13.
+The goal is to bring the loss function value down to 0.1, and the value is currently 3.13.
 (2023.6.22)